emcrisostomo/kio-onedrive/README.md

 * Rename, copy/move, and delete entries inside personal drives (shared drives not yet supported).
 * Reports quota and free space metadata for account paths.

+## Limitations

+The worker issues Microsoft Graph API requests synchronously: as a consequence, long uploads or downloads can block the worker until the reply returns.
+Cancellation and responsiveness are limited during those operations.

 ## Building with kde-builder

 Using `kde-builder` is the recommended way to build and develop this project.